- Home /

 Does What We Know About Fake News Hold Up in a Pandemic?

-CSMaP Co-director Joshua Tucker on the future of social media research as false information about COVID-19 spreads alongside the disease itself.
+Joshua A. Tucker discusses the future of social media research as false information about COVID-19 spreads alongside the disease itself.

 As I wrote this, a slickly edited conspiracy theory video called “Plandemic” circulated on Facebook and YouTube, racking up millions of views before it was banned by both platforms.
 Made to look like a documentary, the 26-minute video peddled falsehoods about COVID-19, the safety of vaccines, and Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases and the most visible public health expert during the crisis.